 - Conversions: Check one or more of these boxes and Courier will convert your files as described before they are zipped.
 Buttons to the right of each description allow you to configure each conversion setting.
 They are:

-- Convert to PDF: This conversion option can be used with Microsoft Word files, Microsoft Excel files, and Microsoft PowerPoint files.
+- Convert to PDF by default: This conversion option can be used with Microsoft Word files, Microsoft Excel files, and Microsoft PowerPoint files.
 Specifically, those file types are DOC, DOCX, XLS, XLSX, PPT, and PPTX.
 Options including creating a read-only PDF file.

-- Watermark: This conversion option allows pictures and PDF files to be protected by stamping them with a sentence or text phrase, such as Confidential, do not copy.
+- Watermark by default: This conversion option allows pictures and PDF files to be protected by stamping them with a sentence or text phrase, such as Confidential, do not copy.
 Supported file types are: BMP, GIF, JPG, PDF, PNG, and TIF.
 What watermark phrase will be used and how it will appear can be configured.

 - Check for Updates: Turn update checking on or off and adjust how often a check is done